Islam in Tatarstan

-Islam in Tatarstan existed prior to the tenth century, but it began major growth in 922, when Bulgar ruler Almış converted to Islam.
+Islam in Tatarstan existed prior to the tenth century, but it saw major growth in 922, when Bulgar ruler Almış converted to Islam.
 This was followed by an increase in missionary activity in Volga Bulgaria.
 Islam remained the dominant religion through the Mongol invasion and subsequent Khanate of Kazan.
 In 1552, the region was finally conquered by Russia, bringing the Volga Tatars and Bashkirs on the Middle Volga into the tsardom.
-Under Russian rule, Islam was suppressed for many years, first during the Tsardom and Empire and later during the Soviet era.
-Today, Islam is a major faith in Tatarstan, adhered to by 33.8–55 percent of the estimated 3.8 million population, making it one of the two dominant religions in the region, the other being Orthodox Christianity.
+Under Russian rule, Islam was suppressed for many years, first during the Tsardom and Russian Empire, while also facing persecution during the Soviet era.
+Today, Islam is a major faith in Tatarstan, adhered to by 47.8–55 percent of the estimated 3.8 million population, making it one of the two dominant religions in the region, the other being Orthodox Christianity.

 Marat Gatin is the minister for Interaction with Religious Organizations, a Presidential department.

 History

 The earliest known organized state within the boundaries of Tatarstan was Volga Bulgaria (c.
 700–1238 CE).
 The Volga Bulgars had an advanced mercantile state with trade contacts throughout Inner Eurasia, the Middle East and the Baltic, which maintained its independence despite pressure by nations such as the Khazars, the Kievan Rus' and the Kipchaks.
 In 921, Bulgar ruler Almış sent an ambassador to the Caliph requesting religious instruction.
 Islam was introduced by missionaries from Baghdad around the time of Ibn Fadlan's journey in 922.
 Almış' conversion to Islam made Volga Bulgaria the first Muslim state in what is now Russia.

 The Khanate of Kazan was conquered by the troops of Tsar Ivan IV the Terrible in the 1550s, with Kazan being taken in 1552.
 Many of the inhabitants of Kazan were forcibly converted to Christianity while others were drowned or forced to leave Kazan.
 Cathedrals were built in Kazan; by 1593, mosques in the area were destroyed, and the Russian government forbade their construction.
 This prohibition remained in place until Catherine the Great lifted it in the 18th century.
 The first mosque to be rebuilt under Catherine's auspices began construction in 1766 and was completed four years later.